Exercise Exercise

 Functional electrical stimulation (FES) is an adjunct to exercise training for patients who are extremely unwell or deconditioned (i.e., NYHA class III or IV).
 FES is a passive therapy, where a small electrical current is passed through a targeted muscle (usually quadriceps), stimulating a muscle contraction.
 The effect is improved muscle function similar to that which occurs after exercise training.

-FES may help maintain fitness during periods of severe HF decompensation and subsequently assist in returning a patient to a level of function that allows the recommencement of a low-intensity cycling or walking exercise.
-FES may be contraindicated in those with a cardiac device.
+FES has been shown to improve exercise capacity and quality of life though does not appear to improve muscle strength.
+It may help maintain fitness during periods of severe HF decompensation and subsequently assist in returning a patient to a level of function that allows the recommencement of a low-intensity cycling or walking exercise.
+FES may be contraindicated in those with an implantable cardiac device.

 Example_of_functional_electrical_stimulation_FES_machine